 If you’re planning a more festive presentation, pre-portioning some accompaniments at home can make assembly faster once you arrive.
 Keep everything chilled until the moment of serving, especially dairy-based pairings.
 This kind of preparation allows you to move effortlessly from travel to entertaining without losing the sense of occasion.

-Arrange these elements into alternating bands or sections to evoke the stripes of the flag.
-For the “stars,” a blini-based presentation works beautifully, or see our recipe for Smoked Salmon Star Canapes.
+A simple blini-based presentation works beautifully, or see our recipe for Smoked Salmon Star Canapes.
 The result is not only visually striking but also deeply interactive.
 Guests can build their own bites using the board as a base, combining caviar with creamy, crunchy, or fresh elements.

 Choosing the Right Caviar for a Holiday Gathering